 Parkinson’s Disease and Depression

-A few studies have shown that NAD+ IV therapy alleviates symptoms of Parkinson’s disease.
-The therapeutic action of NAD+ on Parkinson’s disease is associated with the elevation of the neurotransmitter dopamine, essential for movement, which can be uncontrollable in Parkinson’s disease.
-Possibly related to raising dopamine levels, a study that tested multiple methods of NAD+ administration, including IV, showed that 93% of patients saw improvements in depression, although which of these patients received IV injections was not specified.
+A few studies have shown that NAD⁺ IV therapy alleviates symptoms of Parkinson’s disease, including a case study sponsored by NAD Research Inc. The therapeutic action of NAD⁺ on Parkinson’s disease is associated with the elevation of the neurotransmitter dopamine, essential for movement, which can be uncontrollable in Parkinson’s disease.
+Possibly related to raising dopamine levels, a study that tested multiple methods of NADH (reduced from of NAD⁺) administration, including IV, showed that 93% of patients saw improvements in depression, although which of these patients received IV injections was not specified.

-It wasn’t until a 2019 pilot study that bloodstream (plasma) NAD+ concentration was measured upon IV NAD+ infusion.
-The study showed that plasma NAD+ did not significantly increase until after 2 hours, suggesting the rapid tissue utilization and metabolism of NAD+ within those 2 hours.
-Dr. David Sinclair, the Harvard scientist who helped repopularize NAD+ has mentioned this study on Twitter:
+It wasn’t until a 2019 pilot study, sponsored by NAD Research Inc, that bloodstream (plasma) NAD⁺ concentration was measured upon IV NAD⁺ (in normal saline) infusion.
+The study showed that plasma NAD⁺ did not significantly increase until after 2 hours, suggesting the rapid tissue utilization and metabolism of NAD⁺ within those 2 hours.
+Dr. David Sinclair, the Harvard scientist who helped repopularize NAD⁺ has mentioned this study on Twitter:

 “These results combined with case reports in Parkinson’s disease patients suggest that implementation of a standardized cognitive assessment is a practical and effective way to establish efficacy of IV NAD⁺ treatment for clinical conditions involving cognitive impairment.”